ajuanjojjj/COSPolyglot/README.md

 # COSPolyglot
- A utility mod for Chants of Sennaar.
+ A utility helper mod for adding custom languages and glyphs for Chants of Sennaar.